cemmanuelonyema/100-days-of-code/log.md

 1. [Awesome Landing Page Design For Nike Shoe Using Only HTML And CSS](https://youtu.be/OpP9SmmwQTs)
 2. [My Website - Mock Nike](https://mocknike.netlify.app/)

-### Day 21: December 8, Monday
+### Day 21: December 8, Wednesday

 **Today's Progress**: Played with some CSS to start working on a Weather App, started reading InternetingIsHard CSS section

 **Thoughts**: So I found a really neat article on Medium on how to create CSS cloud and sun images, but I found major issues with the code base and even had to comment on the article because it gave me such a hard time.
 Hopefully the author corrects it because the images are pretty cool and I would not mind using them in a future build.
+I missed yesterday due to the fact I have been streseed about losing my job.

 **Link(s) to work**
 1. [Create Beautiful Images in CSS to Buff Up Your Portfolio](https://medium.com/better-programming/create-beautiful-images-in-css-to-buff-up-your-portfolio)